A couple of weeks into the school holidays and come on admit it…how many of us have resorted to electronic babysitters?

 When you get back from your trip, rather than slipping back into the old routine, use some strategies from your new routine: Try eating your breakfast outside to set the tone for the day, organising a family game of kwik cricket, get the swingball out or try a boardgame when weather drives you back inside.
 Just try and break your children’s “crack” habit before they become monosyllabic teens, cos let’s face it, you’ve got no chance then!

-Why not try one of these fab sites before you run out of summer holiday time?
+Why not try one of these fab sites this season?

 - Sigman, A. Virtually addicted: why general practice must now confront screen dependency.
 British Journal of General Practice 2014; 64 (629): 610-611.
 DOI:https://doi.org/10.3399/bjgp14X682597